jroussin007/hrpg-rtm-sync/README.md

 Hrpg-Rtm Sync does not store or communicate any information about your RTM tasks or HRPG habits with anyone other than RTM and HRPG.
 It gets a list of your completed RTM tasks from the RTM API and looks for a "#d1" "#d2" or "#d3" tag in each, ignoring everything else, and increments the corresponding HRPG habits.
 That's it.

 All communication with HRPG is by HTTPS.
 Most, but not all communication with RTM is by HTTPS.

+**Acknowledgements**

+* Lefnire and the rest of the HabitRPG team. https://github.com/HabitRPG.
+* The folks at RTM. http://www.rememberthemilk.com.
+* WizOneSolutions, who also offers a tool to synchronize HRPG and RTM, available here: https://github.com/wizonesolutions/habitrpg-todo-sync.

 **Licensing:**